MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 and a transmit path (egress).

-We will be developing an Ethernet module that will be responsible for interfacing to the Ethernet PHY and for implementing the network protocols (ARP and UDP).
+We will be developing an Ethernet module that will be responsible for interfacing to the Ethernet PHY and for implementing the necessary network protocols (ARP, ICMP, and UDP).

 In this episode, the Ethernet module handles the low-level interface to the PHY.
-We'll leave the network protocols for the next episodes.
+We'll leave the network protocols for the following episodes.

 In the following I'll summarize the main development in this episode:

 First of all, in the files top.vhd (lines 15-25) and top.xdc (lines 22-33)
-we've added the pins connecting to the Ethernet Phy, In top.vhd the Ethernet module is instantiated in lines 77-95.
+we've added the pins connecting to the Ethernet Phy.
+In top.vhd the Ethernet module is instantiated in lines 77-95.

+## Ethernet module

 The files for the Ethernet module are placed in the separate directory eth, and the top level block for the Ethernet module is eth/eth.vhd.
 The Ethernet module instantiates the eth\_rx and eth\_tx modules, which handle the ingress and egress paths, respectively.

-## Internal interfaces

 It seems worthwhile to go into some detail of the blocks eth\_rx and eth\_tx.
 These blocks implement the low-level connection to the PHY, and provide a